DeFacto: Counterfactual Thinking with Images for Enforcing Evidence-Grounded and Faithful Reasoning: Method

 \textsc{DeFacto} is a vision-language reasoning framework that enforces region-level faithfulness in multimodal question answering.
 It is designed to teach models not only \emph{where to look} in the image but also \emph{when to abstain} if the necessary evidence is absent.
 By combining structured prompting with counterfactual supervision, \textsc{DeFacto} aligns the reasoning process with visual evidence rather than spurious correlations.

-As illustrated in Figure~\ref{fig:pipeline}, given a question and an image, the model is prompted to produce outputs in a structured format consisting of three fields.
-The \texttt{<bbox>} field contains one or more bounding boxes encoded as JSON objects of the form \(\{\text{Position}: [x_1, y_1, x_2, y_2], \text{Confidence}: p\}\), the \texttt{<think>} field records a short rationale, and the \texttt{<answer>} field provides the final prediction.
-Multiple boxes can be returned when multiple evidence regions are required.
-If no valid evidence exists, the model outputs \texttt{unknown} in both the \texttt{<bbox>} and \texttt{<answer>} fields.
+As illustrated in Figure~\ref{fig:pipeline}, given an image and a question explicitly specified in the prompt, the model is required to generate outputs in a unified structured format composed of three fields.
+The \texttt{<bbox>} field encodes one or multiple evidence regions as a JSON list of \texttt{[x1, y1, x2, y2]} coordinates, or outputs \texttt{null} when no valid visual grounding is available.
+The \texttt{<think>} field provides a concise reasoning process that must be explicitly grounded in the selected bounding boxes (if any) and directly related to the given question.
+The \texttt{<answer>} field delivers the final prediction.
 This structured format ensures that every reasoning trajectory is explicitly tied to visual evidence through bounding boxes and aligned with the model’s final answer.
 Training is based on three complementary supervision forms.
 In the positive case, evidence-bearing regions remain visible and the model is rewarded for selecting them and producing the correct answer.
 In the counterfactual case, these regions are masked, and the model is expected to abstain by outputting \texttt{unknown}.
 In the random-masking case, irrelevant regions are occluded to prevent shortcut learning from superficial mask patterns.
 Together, these three forms establish a consistent learning signal that requires both the reasoning path and the answer to be faithful to the underlying visual support.